Gantz: Reception

 DVD sales of Gantz have been particularly strong.
-According to Anime News Network, Gantz volume three surpassed DVD sales of its predecessor, volume one, by a significant margin.
-Owing to strong DVD sales, ADV films has continuously released successive volumes and it was one of the most successful anime franchises of 2005.
+The third DVD volume significantly outsold the first, according to ADV Films.
+Strong sales ensured the continued release of subsequent volumes, making the series one of 2005's most successful anime franchises.
 Christopher MacDonald of Anime News Network called it one of Japan's favorite TV anime in October 2006.

 The Gantz anime has been described as being extremely "violent", "gory" and "sadistic" and yet is also very "addictive", even when it was censored during broadcast.